BeaconCMS/beacon/guides/introduction/tailwind-setup.md

 ## Steps

-* Install Tailwind v3.3.0 or higher
-* Install Esbuild
-* Create a new valid config
-* Heroicons
-* Install plugins
-* Bundle the config
-* Use the config in your site configuration

-Let's go through each one to set up Tailwind properly for your sites.

 ### Tailwind v3.3.0 or higher

-Any recent Phoenix application should have the [tailwind](https://hex.pm/packages/tailwind) library already installed and updated but let's double check by executing:
+Any recent Phoenix application should have the [tailwind](https://hex.pm/packages/tailwind) library already installed and updated but let's double check, execute:

 ```sh
 mix run -e "IO.inspect Tailwind.bin_version()"
 ```

 If it fails or the version is lower than 3.3.0 then follow the [tailwind install guide](https://github.com/phoenixframework/tailwind?tab=readme-ov-file#installation) to get it installed or updated.
-It's important to install a recent Tailwind version higher than 3.3.0
+It's required to install a recent Tailwind version higher than 3.3.0

 ### Esbuild